-Applicants are notified about scholarship decisions by July 31, 2020.
+Applicants are notified about scholarship decisions within three weeks of the deadline.

 Scholarship decisions are made by a scholarship committee.
 The committee follows a predetermined scoring system in evaluating scholarship applications and all decisions are final.

-Those selected for a scholarship will be required to sign and return the scholarship agreement by August 10 and complete registration, including payment of the balance for the first course, by August 31, 2020.
+Scholarship awardees will be required to sign and return a scholarship agreement within 10 days and complete registration, including payment of the balance for the first course, at least two weeks before the first class.

 If the above deadlines are missed, the scholarship offer will expire and another candidate may be selected.

-If you're not selected for a scholarship award and you decide to withdraw your certificate program application, you may request a refund of the application fee through August 14, 2020.
+If you're not selected for a scholarship award and you decide to withdraw your certificate program application, you may request a refund of the application fee within 15 days of the notification letter.

 Scholarship awards can't be deferred and are not transferable to other certificate programs.

-Scholarship recepients must successfully complete each course to receive the scholarship award for the remaining courses.
+Scholarship recipients must successfully complete each course to receive the scholarship award for the remaining courses.

 Additional awards beyond the 80% may be awarded to students with extenuating circumstances as funds remain available.